 Administrative Expenses: The Company pays a portion of the Plan's administrative expenses.
 A participant's account balance will be charged with certain fees and expenses.
 Asset-based fees (e.g., management fees and other operating expenses) are used to cover the expenses related to running an investment fund, and are generally deducted directly from a participant's investment returns.

-Plan administration fees cover the day-to-day expenses of administering the Plan, and may be charged directly to a participant's account, covered by a portion of the asset-based fees deducted directly from investment returns, or paid through revenue-sharing payments made from investment managers to the record keeper.
+Plan administration fees cover the day-to-day expenses of administering the Plan, and may be charged directly to a participant's account or covered by a portion of the asset-based fees deducted directly from investment returns.